dagster-io/dagster/docs/docs-beta/docs/guides/pipelines.md

 In Dagster, data pipelines are created using an asset-based approach.
 This overview will introduce you to the key concepts and steps involved in building a Dagster pipeline.

-## What you'll learn

-- The basics of Dagster's asset-based pipelines
-- How to define and connect data assets
-- Ways to enhance your pipeline with metadata and partitioning
-- How to integrate external data sources

 <details>
   <summary>Prerequisites</summary>